benji6/imlazy/README.md

 Functional, declarative, immutable and lazy as you like.

-imlazy can be used to create iterables, "transform" them (returning new iterables rather than mutating them) or query them as detailed below.
+imlazy can be used to create iterables, "transform" them (returning new iterables rather than mutating them) or query them.

 Iterables returned by imlazy are simpy of the form: